Aijazshaikrx21259/mfb-forecasting-api/README.md

 psql "$DATABASE_URL" -c "SELECT COUNT(*), MIN(period_start_date), MAX(period_start_date) FROM core.item_month_demand";
 ```

+### Automatic pipeline triggers

+- Set `PIPELINE_AUTO_RUN=true` (plus the optional interval and delay variables) to have the API run the full pipeline on a schedule after startup.
+- Leave `PIPELINE_RUN_ON_DEMAND=true` (the default) when you want the service to kick off the pipeline automatically the first time a plan/forecast endpoint is hit and no runs exist yet.
+The request will block until the run completes so the UI immediately sees fresh results.
+- Disable on-demand runs (`PIPELINE_RUN_ON_DEMAND=false`) if an external orchestrator handles all pipeline execution and you prefer the API to return 404s when no runs are found.

 ### Endpoints overview

 | Method | Path                                            | Purpose                                                                                                                                                                                         |